Mark Steyn: Defamation lawsuit

+In February 2024, a civil trial jury in Washington found that Mark Steyn and Competitive Enterprise Institute (CEI) blogger Rand Simberg defamed and injured climatologist Michael E. Mann in blog posts.
+The jury awarded Mann $1 in compensatory damages from each writer.
+It awarded punitive damages of $1,000 from Simberg and $1 million from Steyn, after finding that the pair made their statements with "maliciousness, spite, ill will, vengeance or deliberate intent to harm."
+In 2025 the D.C.
+Superior court reduced the Steyn punitive damages payment to $5000, based in part on the discrepancy with the compensatory damages.

+Mann also sued the National Review and Competitive Enterprise Institute, which had published Steyn and Simberg's blog posts.
+In 2021 these two defendants were held not liable for defamation, and Mann was later ordered to pay $530,000 in legal expenses to the National Review.

-In July 2012, Competitive Enterprise Institute (CEI) blogger Rand Simberg accused American climatologist Michael E. Mann of "deception" and "engaging in data manipulation" and alleged that the Penn State investigation that had cleared Mann was a "cover-up and whitewash" comparable to the recent Jerry Sandusky sex scandal, "except that instead of molesting children, he has molested and tortured data."
+The defamatory statements were from 2012, when Simberg accused American climatologist Mann of "deception" and "engaging in data manipulation" and alleged that the Penn State investigation that had cleared Mann was a "cover-up and whitewash" comparable to the recent Jerry Sandusky sex scandal, "except that instead of molesting children, he has molested and tortured data."
 The CEI blog editor then removed the sentence as "inappropriate", but a National Review blog post by Steyn cited it and alleged that Mann's hockey stick graph was "fraudulent".

 Mann asked CEI and National Review to remove the allegations and apologize, or he would take action.
 The CEI published further insults, and National Review Editor Rich Lowry responded in an article headed "Get Lost" with a declaration that, should Mann sue, the discovery process would be used to reveal and publish Mann's emails.
 Mann's lawyer filed the defamation lawsuit in October 2012.

 Before the case could go to discovery, CEI and National Review filed a court motion to dismiss it under anti-SLAPP legislation, with the claim that they had merely been using exaggerated language which was acceptable against a public figure.
 In July 2013, the judge ruled against this motion, and when the defendants took this to appeal a new judge also denied their motion to dismiss, in January 2014.
 National Review changed its lawyers, and Steyn decided to represent himself in court.
 Journalist Seth Shulman, at the Union of Concerned Scientists, welcomed the judge's statement that accusations of fraud "go to the heart of scientific integrity.
 They can be proven true or false.
 If false, they are defamatory.
 If made with actual malice, they are actionable."